reactjs/react.dev/src/content/reference/react/useSyncExternalStore.md

 <Note>

-When possible, we recommend using built-in React state with [`useState`](/reference/react/useState) and [`useReducer`](/reference/react/useReducer) instead.
+When possible, we recommend using built-in React State with [`useState`](/reference/react/useState) and [`useReducer`](/reference/react/useReducer) instead.
 The `useSyncExternalStore` API is mostly useful if you need to integrate with existing non-React code.

 </Note>